sealedhermit/test.github.io/_posts/2020-06-02-mornington.md

 ![_config.yml]({{ site.baseurl }}/images/as1.jpg)

-There are viewpoints to the see the Port Philip Bay from different points on the road leading to the Arthur’s Seat Summit.
+There are lookout points to the see the Port Philip Bay from different points on the road leading to the Arthur’s Seat Summit.
 But if you want to get a clear view with a bit of history, the Summit Walk is a better option.

 ![_config.yml]({{ site.baseurl }}/images/as2.jpg)